imsardine/dev-notes/docs/elasticsearch.md

 ## Node, Cluster ??

   - [Elasticsearch: RESTful, Distributed Search & Analytics \| Elastic](https://www.elastic.co/products/elasticsearch) Scalability 提到 you talk to Elasticsearch running on a single node the same way you would in a 300-node cluster.

-  - [Cluster - Basic Concepts \| Elasticsearch Reference \[6\.4\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#_cluster)
+  - [Cluster - Basic Concepts \| Elasticsearch Reference \[6\.5\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-concepts.html#_cluster)
       - A cluster is a collection of one or more nodes (servers) that together holds your entire data and provides FEDERATED indexing and search capabilities across all nodes. 重點是 cluster 裡的 nodes 從外面看起來像是個整體，內部 nodes 間則相互合作。
-      - 每個 cluster 用不同的名稱識別 (預設是 `elasticsearch`)，如果 node 是透過 cluster name 加入 cluster，這個名字就會重要，因為一個 node 只能屬於一個 cluster (就算 cluster 裡只有 single node 也沒關係)。例如 `logging-dev`、`logging-prod` 把不同環境的 cluster 拆分開來。
+      - A cluster is identified by a unique name which by default is "`elasticsearch`".
+This name is important because a node CAN ONLY BE PART OF A CLUSTER if the node is set up to join the cluster by its name. 每個 cluster 用不同的名稱識別 (預設是 `elasticsearch`)，如果 node 是透過 cluster name 加入 cluster，這個名字就很重要，因為一個 node 只能屬於一個 cluster (就算 cluster 裡只有 single node 也沒關係)。例如 `logging-dev`、`logging-prod` 把不同環境的 cluster 拆分開來。
+      - Make sure that you don’t reuse the same cluster names in different environments, otherwise you might end up with nodes JOINING THE WRONG CLUSTER.
+For instance you could use `logging-dev`, `logging-stage`, and `logging-prod` for the development, staging, and production clusters. 什麼情況下同名的 cluster 會知道對方的存在??
+      - Note that it is valid and perfectly fine to have a cluster with only a SINGLE NODE in it.
+Furthermore, you may also have multiple independent clusters each with its own unique cluster name.

-  - [Node - Basic Concepts \| Elasticsearch Reference \[6\.4\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#_node)
+  - [Node - Basic Concepts \| Elasticsearch Reference \[6\.5\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-concepts.html#_node)
-      - A node is a single server that is part of your cluster, stores your data, and participates in the cluster’s indexing and search capabilities. 看來 node 無論如何都是 cluster 的一員，即便整個 cluster 只有一個 node -- 稱做 "single-node cluster"。
+      - A node is a single server that is part of your cluster, stores your data, and participates in the cluster’s indexing and search capabilities.
-      - Node 跟 cluster 一樣有名字，可以自訂 node name (預設是 random UUID)。
-      - Node 可以設定要加入哪個 cluster (根據 cluster name)，預設加入 cluster name 為 `elasticsearch` 的 cluster。如果起了多個 node，假設它們間可以互相找到對方 (discover each other)，就會自動形成一個名為 `elasticsearch` 的 cluster。
+      - Just like a cluster, a node is identified by a name which by default is a random Universally Unique IDentifier (UUID) that is assigned to the node at startup.
+You can define any node name you want if you do not want the default.
+This name is important for administration purposes where you want to identify which servers in your network correspond to which nodes in your Elasticsearch cluster. 什麼情況下會需要知道對應??
+      - A node can be configured to join a specific cluster by the cluster name.
+By default, each node is set up to join a cluster named `elasticsearch` which means that if you start up a number of nodes on your network and—assuming they can DISCOVER EACH OTHER—they will all automatically form and join a single cluster named `elasticsearch`.
+      - In a single cluster, you can have as many nodes as you want.
+Furthermore, if there are no other Elasticsearch nodes currently running ON YOUR NETWORK, starting a single node will by default FORM A NEW SINGLE-NODE CLUSTER named `elasticsearch`. 找不到其他人就自立為王了。

+  - [Life Inside a Cluster \| Elasticsearch: The Definitive Guide \[2\.x\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/distributed-cluster.html) #ril
+      - Elasticsearch is built to be always available, and to scale with your needs.
+Scale can come from buying bigger servers (VERTICAL scale, or SCALING UP) or from buying more servers (HORIZONTAL scale, or SCALING OUT).
+      - While Elasticsearch can benefit from more-powerful hardware, vertical scale HAS ITS LIMITS.
+Real scalability comes from horizontal scale—the ability to add more nodes to the cluster and to SPREAD LOAD AND RELIABILITY between them. 很重要的觀念!! scale up 並沒有真的提昇 scalability。
+      - With most databases, scaling horizontally usually requires a major OVERHAUL of your application to take advantage of these extra boxes.
+In contrast, Elasticsearch is distributed BY NATURE: it knows how to manage multiple nodes to provide scale and high availability.
+This also means that your application doesn’t need to care about it. 就算只有一個 node，面對的也是 (single-node) cluster

+  - [An Empty Cluster \| Elasticsearch: The Definitive Guide \[2\.x\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/_an_empty_cluster.html) #ril
+      - A node is a running instance of Elasticsearch, while a cluster consists of one or more nodes with the same `cluster.name` that are working together to share their DATA AND WORKLOAD.
+As nodes are added to or removed from the cluster, the cluster reorganizes itself to spread the data EVENLY.
+      - One node in the cluster is ELECTED to be the master node, which is in charge of managing CLUSTER-WIDE CHANGES like creating or deleting an index, or adding or removing a node from the cluster.
+The master node does not need to be involved in DOCUMENT-LEVEL CHANGES OR SEARCHES, which means that having just one master node will NOT BECOME A BOTTLENECK as traffic grows.
+Any node can become the master.
+Our example cluster has only one node, so it performs the master role. 只有 cluster-wide changes 才要經過 master node，所以不會成為瓶頸；由於每個 node 都知道 document 放哪，所以搜尋不一定要透過 master。
+      - As users, we CAN TALK TO ANY NODE in the cluster, including the master node.
+EVERY NODE KNOWS WHERE EACH DOCUMENT LIVES and can FORWARD our request directly to the nodes that hold the data we are interested in.
+Whichever node we talk to manages the process of gathering the response from the node or nodes holding the data and returning the final response to the client.
+It is all managed TRANSPARENTLY by Elasticsearch.

   - [Shards & Replicas - Basic Concepts \| Elasticsearch Reference \[6\.4\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#getting-started-shards-and-replicas) #ril
   - [Exploring Your Cluster \| Elasticsearch Reference \[6\.4\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/_exploring_your_cluster.html) #ril
   - [Installation \| Elasticsearch Reference \[6\.4\] \| Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) 看到 "now we are ready to start our node and single cluster" 及 "elected itself as a master in a single cluster" 的說法。